About

 • Handle the dough as little as possible.
 Do not over-mix the dough.
 The butter is rubbed into (or cut into) the flour, just like you would with shortcrust pastry.

-• To create layers, the dough is folded, just like you would with puff pastry.
+• To create layers, the dough is folded, just like you would with puff pastry or croissants.
 However, to make it easier, I cut the dough and lay it on top of each other instead of folding it over.

 All these techniques help form the soft flaky layers in a classic cream scone.